Health Information and Tools > Patient Care Handouts > Collapsed Lung: Care Instructions

 Lungs in chest, showing healthy lung and collapsed lung.

 A collapsed lung (pneumothorax) is a buildup of air in the space between the lung and the chest wall.
-As more air builds up in this space, the pressure against the lung makes the lung collapse.
-This causes shortness of breath and chest pain because your lung cannot fully expand.
+The pressure of the air against the lung makes the lung collapse.
+Your lung cannot fully expand when you inhale.
+This causes shortness of breath and chest pain.

-A collapsed lung is usually caused by an injury to the chest, but it may also occur suddenly without an injury because of a lung illness, such as emphysema or lung fibrosis.
-Your lung may collapse after lung surgery or another medical procedure.
-Sometimes it happens for no known reason in an otherwise healthy person (spontaneous pneumothorax).
+A collapsed lung is usually caused by an injury to the chest.
+It may also occur suddenly because of a lung illness, such as emphysema or lung fibrosis.
+A lung may collapse after lung surgery or another medical procedure.
+Sometimes it happens for no known reason.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.